tuqaibrahim/BCB546-R-Exercise/README.md

-# R Data Skills Project
+# BCB546-R-Exercise

-This project was created for practicing R and RStudio in bioinformatics.
+This repository was created for the BCB 546 R exercise.
-It will contain course files, notes, and scripts.

-Author: Tuqa Ibrahim# BCB546-R-Exercise
+I created a graphs directory and updated the .gitignore file.